 It’s Time to Give Sanctuaries a Try

-Luckily, there is a better alternative to for-profit zoos for just about every zoological excuse in the book, whether it is conservation, education, or research into the natural habits of animals: sanctuaries!
+Luckily, there is a better alternative to for-profit zoos for just about every zoological excuse in the book, whether it is Conservation, education, or research into the natural habits of animals: sanctuaries!

 “Unlike zoos, animal sanctuaries are non-profit rescue centers that provide shelter for abused, unwanted, neglected, and orphaned animals.
 They advocate spaying and neutering and attempt to find suitable homes for animals.
-Also, many attempt to teach others about compassionate living and most care for animals until the latter die of old age,” writes Last Chance for Animals.
+Also, many attempts to teach others about compassionate living and most care for animals until the latter die of old age,” writes Last Chance for Animals.

 The goal of a sanctuary is not profit, but protection.
 They regard animals not as commodities, but as they really are: living beings who are frequently victims of an industry that cares more about the happiness of the human spectators and the success of the franchise than the well-being of the animal who has been forced, unfortunately, into a captive life.
 The main purpose of many animal sanctuaries is rehabilitation from physical and mental illness brought about by the institutions that profited from their suffering.